chaselgrove/python-xnat/doc/doc.rst

 Reconstruction objects should not be instantiated directly, but should be accessed using the reconstruction attribute of experiment objects.

 connection
+    The connection object for this reconstruction.

 project
+    The project object for this reconstruction.

 subject
+    The subject object for this reconstruction.

 experiment
+    The experiment object for this reconstruction.

 id
+    The reconstruction ID.

 pyxnat_reconstruction
+    The pyxnat Reconstruction object for this reconstruction.

 xml
+    The XNAT XML for this reconstruction.

 in_resources
+    A dictionary of input resources for this reconstruction.
+Keys are resource labels.

 out_resources
+    A dictionary of output resources for this reconstruction.
+Keys are resource labels.

 Assessment Objects
 ------------------